rl-zhou/rl-zhou.github.io/_posts/2023-12-15-A Validation on the Association of Negative Response to Breast Cancer Therapy with Amplification of TAP2A.md

 output: html_document
 categories: project
 ---
-* collaborated with: Weiqiao Shen
+* collaborated with: Weiqiao Shen.
+Weiqiao contributed to the first half, and my (Ruilin's) work begins from the model fitting section)

 # Introduction
 A surrogate endpoint is a clinical trial endpoint used as a substitute for a direct measure of how a patient feels, functions, or survives when the clinical outcomes might take too much time to study or in cases where the clinical benefit of improving the surrogate endpoint is well understood.[2]
 Validated surrogate endpoints likely provide patients with serious diseases more rapid access to promising therapies.
 In this project, rather than finding a new one, we decided to validate a previously proved surrogate for breast cancer.